alemart/speedy-vision/README.md

 Speedy can enhance your images in different ways before detecting the interest points.
 These enhancements are intended to make the feature detection more robust, at a slighly higher computational cost.
 The desired enhancements are specified in the `settings.enhancements` object:

 * `illumination: boolean`.
-If set to `true`, the feature detection will be more robust in relation to lighting changes and shadows.
+If set to `true`, the feature detection algorithm will be more robust when dealing with lighting changes and shadows.
 It will use the [Nightvision](#nightvision) filter behind the scenes.

 ##### SpeedyFeatureDetector.sensitivity